kingo132/GPD-Win-Max-Hackintosh/README.md

 ```
 diskutil info /Volumes/volume name
 ```
 Add this entry to /etc/fstab.
 Note to change exfat to the filesystem type of your tf card.
-I'm assuming your filesystem of your tf card is exfat.
+I'm assuming it is exfat.
 ```
 UUID=<UUID get from piror command>   none  exfat  rw,noauto
 ```